diodechain/diode-docs/content/docs/Features/diode-bookmarks.md

 weight: 203
 draft: false
 ---
-Within every Zone, there is the option to create and name bookmarks that can be linked to various locations (Diode Drive Locations, Web2 Links, Web3 Links, and Web2 Tunneled Links).
+Within every Zone, there is the option to create and name bookmarks that can be linked to various locations (Diode Collab Locations, Web2 Links, Web3 Links, and Web2 Tunneled Links).
 This allows for quick access to files, documents, folders, etc. without clicking through folders within the Zones to find them each time.

 #### 1\.
 Create a Bookmark